 Table 4: CSU Systemwide Graduation Initiative Progress

 The CSU is redoubling student success efforts with a more intentional focus on eliminating equity gaps.
-Informed by recommendations of the Graduation Initiative 2025 Advisory Committee, Chancellor Castro announced an action plan with the expressed goal to support students most in need–including students of color, first-generation and Pell Grant recipients.
+Informed by recommendations of the Graduation Initiative 2025 Advisory Committee, the CSU announced an action plan with the expressed goal to support students most in need–including students of color, first-generation and Pell Grant recipients.
 The plan’s five priorities are:

 Additional state funding for Graduation Initiative 2025 is critical to maintain this momentum.
 These new investments will be used to offer more courses, hire additional tenure-track faculty and to advance innovative student success practices.
 Specifically, campuses will focus on addressing the five equity priorities within the framework of the six operational pillars: